 "Jurisdiction . . . is a word of many, too many, meanings."
 Wilkins v.
 United States, 598 U.S. 152, 156 (2023) (citation omitted).
-Plaintiffs equate "jurisdiction" with something akin to regulatory power, suggesting that Wong Kim Ark held that anyone who was "subject to the enforcement of United States law" is subject to the jurisdiction of the United States.
-See Mem. at 5; see also id.
-5-8.
+Plaintiffs equate "jurisdiction" with something akin to regulatory power, arguing that anyone "to whom United States law applies" is subject to the jurisdiction of the United States.
+Doe Mem. at 7; see also New Jersey Mem. at 9-10.
 But that interpretation is incorrect.
 It conflicts with both Supreme Court precedent and ample evidence as to the provision's original public meaning.

-Most importantly, Plaintiffs' understanding of the term "jurisdiction" conflicts with 1.
-Supreme Court precedents identifying the categories of persons who are not subject to the United States' jurisdiction within the meaning of the Citizenship Clause.
+1. Most importantly, Plaintiffs' understanding of the term "jurisdiction" conflicts with Supreme Court precedents identifying the categories of persons who are not subject to the United States' jurisdiction within the meaning of the Citizenship Clause.
 For example, the Supreme Court has held that children of members of Indian tribes, "owing immediate allegiance" to those tribes, do not acquire citizenship by birth in the United States.
+Elk, 112 U.S. at 102; see Wong Kim Ark, 169 U.S. at 680-82.
+Yet members of Indian tribes and their children are plainly subject to the United States' regulatory power.
+"It is thoroughly established that Congress has plenary authority over the Indians and all their tribal relations."
+Winton v.
+Amos, 255 U.S. 373, 391 (1921); see

-Elk, 112 U.S. at 102; see Wong Kim Ark, 169 U.S. at of Indian tribes from a constitutional right to citizenship by birth, Congress has by statute extended U.S. citizenship to any "person born in the United States to a member of an Indian, Eskimo, Aleutian, or other aboriginal tribe."
+5 Although the Citizenship Clause has always been understood to exclude certain children of members of Indian tribes from a constitutional right to citizenship by birth, Congress has by statute extended U.S. citizenship to any "person born in the United States to a member of an Indian, Eskimo, Aleutian, or other aboriginal tribe."
 8 U.S.C. § 1401(b).